Standards of the VulpesDog

 Size, Proportion, Substance

-The skull of a Schwarz Vulpes Dog is very broad and large sloping slightly from between the yellow eyes down to the deep black nose, closely resembling the Red Fox.
+The skull of a Schwarz Vulpes Dog is sloping slightly from between the yellow eyes down to the deep black nose, closely resembling the Red Fox.
 The head is of distinctive importance, as it is this head that holds the Foxy look and yellow-eyed stare.

 The Schwarz Vulpes Dog should have a short coat of hair on the head and face.
 The coat should begin to lengthen as it starts down the neck to the shoulders where the hair is the longest.